-as a writer, and a lay person I have interviewed and followed a number of people with HIV, both in Sweden and in San Francisco, and I have also followed partners, family members, volunteers and staff at hospitals, and places like Coming Home Hospice, Names Project and SHANTI in San Francisco.
+As a writer, and a lay person I have interviewed and followed a number of people with HIV/AIDS, both in Sweden and in San Francisco.

-This work started at a graveyard in Stockholm, in 1986, and I will write a bit about what happened in Sweden, but this blog is mainly about what I saw and heard in San Francisco, and Oakland, from 1987 until today.
+This work started at a graveyard in Stockholm, in 1986, and I write about how it happened in : About.

 In 2018 I published a book in Sweden called There are few who talk about them.
 It is a diary from 1985 until 2018, where I present notes and interviews with people with HIV/AIDS, and family members, partners, and also people working with AIDS, nurses, a priest who lost her son to AIDS, and an undertaker.

 I have realised that people do not talk about people that have died of AIDS.
 Had they died in a car or a plane crash it would have been different.
 The undertaker I mention above told me about the struggle he had with parents when it came to obituaries; it could be about the cause of Death, and the partners name, and even the partners presence at the funeral.

 Hence the title: There are few who talk about them.